NetMHCIIpan 3.1 Server

 and Nielsen M

-Data resources used to develop this server was obtained from
+Benchmark data used to develop this server were obtained from:

 as a stand-alone software package, with the same functionality as the service